 Dearest Vicky, Darling Fritz by John Van Der Kiste tells the tragic love story of Frederick III and his wife.

 Kaiser Wilhelm II by Christopher M. Clark.
 This biography explores both the ruler and his times.
-It covers the entire span of his life, and assesses his personal failings as a ruler.

 The Kaiser and His Times by Michael Balfour is a scholarly biography of Wilhelm II.